-In Munich we found a brochure for a “Beer and Brewery tour” at one of the tourist information booths.
-It claimed to be recommended by both Frommer’s and Rick Steves.
+Once in Munich, we found a brochure for a “Beer and Brewery tour” at one of the tourist information booths.
+It claimed to have recommendations from both Frommer’s and Rick Steves.
 Very high praise indeed.
 Or, at least I read it as “Rick Steves”.
 But upon closer inspection the brochure actually says “Rich Steves”.
 I’m going with “misspelling” on that one.

 The company offering the tour was Munich Walk Tours.
 They also offer Christmas market tours, Bavarian food tasting, and so on.
 We found we had a heck of a time figuring out when and where to join the beer and brewery tour, though.

 According to the information on the brochure we had, the beer tour had two meeting points: one was to meet up at Central Station/Hauptbahnhof (Hbf) at 5:45pm, and the other at Marienplatz at 6:15.
 We purchased our tickets at the Central Station tourist booth for the 5:45 tour.
 Or so we thought.

 Alas, we arrived at the supposed meet-up point and waited.
 And waited.
 And waited.
 No one came around looking like they were offering tours, so I went back into the information office and asked.

 The desk clerk said they had received an email saying the tour would start from Hbf at 6:15.
 So we waited.
 And waited.
 When I went back into the information office, I spoke to a different desk clerk, who said the tour had been at 5 pm!
 Then he looked through his information and said no, it was actually supposed to be leaving at 6:15.
 When I told him there was no one there at 6:15 (it was now 6:45), he asked if I was sure we had really been looking for the tour guide at the right time.
 We quickly realized we weren’t going to be getting any beer/brewery tour that day.
 The clerk told us to come back on Friday, when the next tour was scheduled.
 Our tickets would still be valid.